-Benjamin Mendy acquitted but 'will never escape the accusations'
+Benjamin Mendy partially acquitted but will never return to former life

 A Premier League star who didn't care about the feelings or wellbeing of the women he slept with on an almost industrial scale.

-What people may suspect some footballers get up to in their private lives has, in Mendy's case at least, been revealed over the course of a four-month trial.
+What people may suspect some footballers get up to in their private lives has, in Mendy's case at least, been revealed over the course of a six-month trial.

 It was not just his behaviour and attitude towards women which was laid bare in court, but also the difficulties that football clubs have when their star players are off-duty.